gjferrari/pwa-text-editor/README.md

 ## Description

-This application uses existing code for a text editor application (JATE) and implements methods for getting and storing data to an IndexedDB database so the resulting appcan function offline.
-The user can use J.A.T.E to write notes or code in both the browser or the installed application; data will persist across
+This application uses existing code for a text editor application (JATE) and implements methods for getting and storing data to an IndexedDB database so the resulting application can function offline.
+The user can use J.A.T.E to write notes or code in both the browser and the installed application; data will persist across both!

 ## Table of Contents